A History of the Commodore 64 in Twelve Objects #12: The Commodordion – two C64s = one accordion

 Coming December 27th: Object #9 – Final Cartridge – fixing the C64’s flaws

-The History of the Commodore 64 in Twelve Objects #7: The SID Chip – Commodore 64 Music
+A History of the Commodore 64 in Twelve Objects #7: The SID Chip – Commodore 64 Music

-6581 SID chip in its natural habitat on a C64 board.On the occasion of my new book Too Much Fun: The Five Lives of the Commodore 64 Computer, I am writing The History of the Commodore 64 in Twelve Objects, posted weekly from November 1st, 2024:
+6581 SID chip in its natural habitat on a C64 board.On the occasion of my new book Too Much Fun: The Five Lives of the Commodore 64 Computer, I am writing A History of the Commodore 64 in Twelve Objects, posted weekly from November 1st, 2024:

 Object #7: The SID Chip – Commodore 64 Music